LMauricius/ChakraL-experiment/Docs/src/content/1_Basic_concepts/Context.md

 ## Definition

 A context is the most primitive structure of ChakraL language.
 A context can be described and distinguished from other contexts by requirements opposed on it and functions that map from it into a possibly different context.
-There are two ways to define a context in ChakraL.
+There are two ways to describe a context in ChakraL.

-## The short way
+## The expression context way

 ```{.chakral caption="Example"}
 (lives = 3, score = 0)
 ```

 A context can be defined as a comma-separated list of descriptions.
-The short definition is used in expressions.
+This is used in expressions.
 A single trailing comma is optional in the single-line version and mandatory in the multiline version, where descriptions also have to be on independent lines from the parentheses.

 ```{.chakral caption="Example"}
 (